Anton Yelchin

 Anton Yelchin and Anthony Hopkins in the movie 'Hearts in Atlantis'

-The experienced colleague suggested the boy call him simply "Tony," but Anton was too shy to be so familiar and addressed Hopkins as "Sir" until the end of filming.
+The veteran actor suggested the boy call him simply "Tony," but Anton was too shy to be so familiar and addressed Hopkins as "Sir" throughout filming.
 The project's director, Scott Hicks, claimed that "Anton is an incredibly intelligent and well-read boy."
-The story of the touching friendship between a boy and an old man, spiced with the 60s vibe and a touch of mysticism, was highly appreciated by the audience.
-While for Hopkins it was one of many victories, for young Yelchin, the premiere opened new heights.
+The touching story of friendship between a boy and an old man, infused with '60s atmosphere and a hint of mysticism, resonated deeply with audiences.
+While it was just another triumph for Hopkins, the premiere launched young Yelchin to new heights.

 Teenage Years

-After "Hearts in Atlantis," several notable works appeared in Yelchin's "childhood" filmography.
-For example, he played Jack in the drama "Jack," which teaches the importance of being grateful for what you have and loving life despite its hardships.
+Following "Hearts in Atlantis," Yelchin's early filmography filled out with several notable projects.
+He played Jack in the drama of the same name, a film about being grateful for what you have and embracing life despite its hardships.
 Or, young Tom in "House of D," who experiences first love and the loss of a loved one.
 This time, Anton's co-stars included David Duchovny and Robin Williams.

 Anton Yelchin in the film 'House of D'